 What does it feel like to walk away from a life lived abroad?
 Simply put?
 A lot.
-Today is 18 months since we boarded a plane back to the US.
-After seven years of living as a Scandinavian, Oregon is seeping back in, getting under my skin.
+Today marks 18 months since we boarded a plane back to the US.
+After seven years of living as a Scandinavian – Oregon is seeping back in, getting under my skin.
 I’m embracing the spaces, places, and people we missed.
 I won’t sugarcoat it, there have been overwhelming moments, days, and maybe whole months of deep grief.
 Someone remind me next winter that this time of year is just as difficult here as it was in Denmark.
 I don’t believe in ignoring those hard feelings and I let them wash in.
-Safe in my experience that those tides always wash back out.
+Safe in my experience that those tides (eventually) roll back out.

 I’ll admit, I thought I’d be further along by now.
 Still, I’m squarely in the middle of processing my move “home.”
 But Copenhagen was home too.
 For seven years.
 So from the beginning, the emotions are complicated and twisty.
 Let’s get into it.
 But first, let’s start with the definition of repatriation.